-Herron works as a rules of golf official for the NEPGA junior tour.
+Herron works as a rules official for both the NEPGA junior tour and the Cape Cod Junior Golf Association.
 He also has been a longtime chair of interviewing committee for the Francis Ouimet Scholarship Fund – a Massachusetts based financial assistance organization which aids college bound youth who work in the golf industry in the commonwealth.

 Herron has won the Dutch Wessner Award seven times – emblematic of player of the year within the Cape Cod PGA region.
 He has played in three PGA Tour events, six National Club Professional championships and three Senior National Club Pro championships.

 Herron, who earned to PGA membership in 1982, is the former Director of Golf at several New England golf facilities.
 He played for both the Macalester College golf team (NAIA) and the University of Pennsylvania golf team (Div I) in the mid-70’s.